 Well, you can season them.
 Try some herbs or spices tossed in.
 You’ll see garlic, dill, chili, jalapeno, taco, cajun, onion, ranch and so many other combinations for flavors.
 Me?
 I’m a purest.
 I prefer plain, white cheese curds.
 But, would love to hear what others have to say.

 You can fry them!
 You will find many Wisconsin supper clubs, like Donny’s Gilden Lodge & Restaurant or Sister Bay Bowl and bars & grills, like Husby’s or Mike’s Port Pub & Grill, serve fried cheese curds on their appetizer menu or incorporate them on a pizza or even on a sandwich like at Door County Creamery!
 Wisconsin is serious about their cheese.
 My advice is to definitely experience this ooey gooey goodness with a cold Wisconsin beer.
 I mean if you want to experience the culture, you need to do what the locals do, right?

-You can cook with them.
-Want ideas for some great recipes using cheese curds?
-Scroll through Renard’s recipe page for delicious ideas.
+You can cook with them!
+Want some delicious ideas for cooking with cheese curds?
+Check out Wisconsin Cheese’s recipe page for cheese curds.